3llimi/Cpp-Assignments/README.md

 # Cpp-Assignments
-This repository hosts a assignments that were done as a part of  Software Systems Analysis and Design Course
+This repository hosts assignments that were done as a part of  Software Systems Analysis and Design Course